Dalkhola: Geography

-In the map alongside, all places marked on the map are linked in the full screen version.
+In the map alongside, all places marked on the map are linked in the full-screen version.

 It is the second-largest area in the Uttar Dinajpur district, with a length 13 km from East to West, 18 km from North to South.
-Dalkhola was divided on the 14 wards.
-But now to more wards are added, 9 number ward divided into 9 and 16 and 11 number ward divided into 11 and 15.
+Dalkhola was divided into 14 wards.
+But now to more wards are added, 9-number wards divided into 9 and 16 and 11-number wards divided into 11 and 15.